openmpf/openmpf.github.io/docs/docs/Install-Guide.md

 OpenMPF is installed using the Docker container platform.
 Please read the [disclaimer](#disclaimer) below.

-To use prebuilt Docker images, refer to the OpenMPF Workflow Manager image "Quick Start" section on [DockerHub](https://hub.docker.com/r/openmpf/openmpf_workflow_manager).
+To use prebuilt Docker images, refer to the "Quick Start" section of the documentation for the OpenMPF Workflow Manager image on [DockerHub](https://hub.docker.com/r/openmpf/openmpf_workflow_manager).

 For more information, including how to setup Docker, and build and deploy OpenMPF Docker images, refer to the openmpf-docker [README](https://github.com/openmpf/openmpf-docker/blob/master/README.md#getting-started).